 UPG Coronavirus Response

 Based upon guidance from the CDC, WHO, & the PA.
-Department of Health, and with an abundance of caution, we have temporarily closed both of the UPG campuses until further notice.
+Department of Health, and with an abundance of caution, our UPG campuses and St. John's Windish Lutheran Church are open for worship on Sunday mornings on a rotating basis (see information here) and for Sunday School at our Light of Christ campus, but remain closed for other purposes until further notice.
 This decision was made after carefully researching all relevant information about this unprecedented situation and spending a great deal of time in prayer and discernment.

 Below are links to material to help navigate this strange period

 We live-stream worship on Facebook from one of the church sanctuaries each Saturday at 5:00 PM.
 Later you can view videos either on our Facebook page or here using the YouTube button below.

 We now celebrate Holy Communion at our live-stream/ video worship .